srix55/dvaita/texts/xml-tags.md

 # XML Tags used in Sumadhva Vijaya
 - book: Book begin
+  - Attributes:-
+    - id: Id of the book
+    - book-type: kavya/gadya
 - book-title: Title of the book
   - Attributes:-
     - lang: kan/eng/san, 3 letter iso standard for language